midhun-pk/authentication-system/README.md

 Make necessary changes to **config.js** in **authentication-system/config/config.js**.

-To activate email verication on signing up, make changes to **mailerAuthOptions** property in **config.js**.
+To activate email verification when signing up, make changes to **mailerAuthOptions** property in **config.js**.
 Follow this [article](https://medium.com/@nickroach_50526/sending-emails-with-node-js-using-smtp-gmail-and-oauth2-316fe9c790a1) to get the **clientId, clientSecret, refreshToken** to set up OAuth2 which is a secure way of allowing the application to use gmail service.

 ## Developing

-For frontend development, run following commands:
+For frontend development:

 ```shell
 cd authentication-system/client